 The pain points reveal an obsession with efficiency and measurable results.
 Companies repeatedly mention needs to "drive measurable results," "maximize ROI," and "scale marketing budgets while maintaining ROI."
 One posting specifically seeks someone to "squeeze every drop of ROI from our growth spend," while another emphasizes "data-driven strategies to transform how brands connect."
 The recurring theme is accountability, with roles requiring professionals who can "translate data into actionable insights" and demonstrate clear attribution between ad spend and business outcomes like customer acquisition and revenue growth.

-👥 What types of companies is most likely to use Facebook Ads?
+👥 What types of companies use Facebook Ads?

 Company Characteristics